chelahmy/harubi-front/README.md

 The corresponding server handler is the *beat('user', 'read_own', function () {})* call in the */main/includes/main.php* file.

 The best approach is to copy and paste the codes, and make adjustment from there.

+In *My Profile* you can change language.
+English (en) is the default.
+You can choose Malay (ms) by entering *ms* into the *Language* field.
+Take a look at the *languages* folder.
+There is a *ms.json* file which contains Malay translation strings.
+You can use it as an example to create translations for other languages.
+Refer to [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag) for naming your language file.